 Climacteric: In practice, this is often used as a synonym for menopause.
 It’s an embracing term referring to the transition from your reproductive phase into your postmenopausal years.
 It is marked by diminishing ovarian function.

 Perimenopause: Perimenopause, premenopause or menopause transition all refer to the time leading up to menopause.
 The perimenopause starts when hormonal and menstrual changes or other symptoms of approaching menopause begin occurring.
 This stage lasts until at least one year after the final menstrual period.
 Your final menstrual period can only be determined retrospectively.

-Genetic factors which means an abnormality in her genes carrying the programmes of her inheritance.
+Genetic factors which mean an abnormality in her genes carrying the programmes of her inheritance.

-Autoimmune disorders.
-These are diseases whereby antibodies are developed against the body’s own tissues or cells (for example Myasthenia gravis which is a chronic autoimmune neuromuscular disease)
+- Autoimmune disorders.
+These are diseases where antibodies are developed against the body’s own tissues or cells (for example Myasthenia gravis which is a chronic autoimmune neuromuscular disease).

-Postmenopause: This is the time after the menopause.
+Postmenopause: this is the time after the menopause.
 The absence of oestrogen has an enormous impact on your body.
-Various organs are affected over the short, medium and long term.
-Read about these affects on the heart, skeletal bones, brain, skin and other organs in the section The effect of menopause on the body.
+Various organs are affected over the short, medium and long-term.

 Early postmenopause: the first five years after cessation of your menstrual period.
 If you need hormone therapy, it should be inititated as soon as possible after entering the menopause and definitely after early menopause.